enzofrnt/djangorestframework-hybridrouter/README.md

 HybridRouter

-register_view(url, view, name)
+- `register_view(url, view, name)`

     Registers an APIView with the specified URL pattern.

         •	url: URL pattern for the view.
         •	view: The APIView class.
         •	name: The name of the view.

-register_viewset(prefix, viewset, basename=None)
+- `register_viewset(prefix, viewset, basename=None)`

     Registers a ViewSet with the specified prefix.

         •	prefix: URL prefix for the viewset.
         •	viewset: The ViewSet class.
         •	basename: The base name for the viewset (optional).

-*Note: This method is a wrapper around `DefaultRouter.register()`, which is now deprecated in this module.*
+- `register(prefix, view, name)`

+    Registers an APIView or ViewSet with the specified prefix.

+        •	prefix: URL prefix for the view.
+        •	view: The APIView or ViewSet class.
+        •	name: The name of the view.

 ## Advanced Features